 - Are you physically capable of caring for a pet?
 Will you be capable 5 or 10 years from now?

 There are many different types of pets that could work wonderfully for anyone, including older adults.
-My list of these include:
+The best choice for you will be unique to your needs and lifestyle.

-- Dogs – These are such wonderful pets but they do require some work.
-They need to be walked, they need to be bathed and of course fed and loved.
+- Dogs – These are such great companions for seniors but they do require some work.
+They need to be walked which is great for your daily exercise!
+They need to be bathed and regular grooming is usually needed.
 Some may need medical attention but one thing for sure – most dogs are very loving, faithful and protective of their human parents.
+You can decide whether small dogs or larger dogs would be a better fit for you and your home.

 - Cats – I was never a cat person until I married my late husband who loved them.
 Now, I love both cats and dogs equally.
-They don’t generally provide the same kind of love and affection that dogs do but they can be very loving (depends on the individual cat) and generally require much less maintenance than dogs.
+Cats don’t generally provide the same kind of love and affection that dogs do but they can be very loving (depends on the individual cat) and usually require much less maintenance than dogs.
+Cats are generally a good choice for a pet for seniors because they tend to be low-maintenance pets.

-- Rabbits – Generally, indoor rabbits that are well taken care of live for 7-10 years, although I have a friend who has a 15 year old rabbit that is still going strong!
-They are certainly loving and fun to play with and generally very low maintenance.
+- Rabbits – Generally, indoor rabbits that are well taken care of live for 7-10 years, although I have a friend who had a 15 year old rabbit!
+They are certainly loving and fun to play with and usually very low maintenance.
+A rabbit can be a good choice for seniors.

 - Birds – My sister had a pet bird for many, many years.
 Some bird species do tend to live a very long time (20 to 60 years!) so make sure to get that information before you adopt a pet bird and at the very least – make arrangements as to who will take care of that bird if they outlive you.
-But they do make for great pets and are generally low maintenance when compared to dogs.
+But they can be a great option for seniors!

 - Fish – So, it’s true – fish are not going to cuddle with you and interact with you but they can be beautiful to watch and the simple act of caring for another living thing can be satisfying enough for some older adults.